-Amid all the controversy we have to remember people who suffer an injury from a dog attack can have serious wounds and long periods of recovery.
+Amid all the controversy we have to remember people who suffer an injury such as a pittbull attack can have serious wounds and long periods of recovery.
 It can cost hundreds of thousands of dollars to treat injuries from a severe dog attack, including medications, reconstructive plastic surgery, orthopedic surgery, psychological treatment, skin grafting and ongoing tissue and scar treatments.

 Maryland Woman Critically Injured by a Pit Bull

-In early November 2019, a woman in Prince George’s County was critically wounded by two pit bulls while walking in her neighborhood.
+In early November 2019, a woman in Prince George’s County was critically wounded in a pitbull attack by two pit bulls while walking in her neighborhood.
 Bystanders heard her crying for help and called police, who killed one dog and chased the other away with gunfire.
 A helicopter tracked the running dog and police captured it soon thereafter.

 Both dogs were taken to an animal shelter, where they were identified as American pit bull terriers.
 So far, police have been unable to clarify exactly who owns the dogs.
 Neighbors indicated they seemed to belong to the owners of a nearby house, which was searched and revealed a third dog caged in the basement.